aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to PPTM" h2="Export CGM to PPTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert CGM to PPTM within any Java J2SE, J2EE, or J2ME application.
+This suite of components is designed to provide developers with the tools they need to quickly and easily convert CGM to PPTM.

+The process of converting CGM to PPTM begins with Aspose.PDF for Java.
+This component enables developers to export CGM to PPTX.
+This is done by using the CGM to PPTX conversion feature of Aspose.PDF for Java.
+This feature allows developers to quickly and easily convert CGM to PPTX with just a few lines of code.

+Once the CGM has been converted to PPTX, the next step is to use Aspose.Slides for Java PowerPoint Processing API to convert PPTX to PPTM.
+This API provides developers with the tools they need to quickly and easily convert PPTX to PPTM.
+This API also provides developers with the ability to manipulate the PPTM file, such as adding text, images, and shapes.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to PPTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPTM.
+By using Aspose.Total for Java, developers can easily convert CGM to PPTM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides developers with the tools they need to quickly and easily convert CGM to PPTM.
+Aspose.PDF for Java enables developers to export CGM to PPTX, and Aspose.Slides for Java PowerPoint Processing API enables developers to convert PPTX to PPTM.
+With these components, developers can quickly and easily convert CGM to PPTM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}